Unearth: The Oncoming Storm (2003-2005)

 After playing tours and festivals like the New England Metal and Hardcore Festival with Unearth, Mike Rudberg departed from the group days after their performance at The SXSW in 2003, having performed the show in the nude.
 Also, Buz McGrath left for personal problems, but came back shortly after.
 The rest of Unearth would then use Tim Mycek of Sworn Enemy as temporary replacement drummer and Kia Eshghi of Rumi on lead guitar.
 Before McGrath returned, Mike Martin from All That Remains also filled in for him.
 After McGrath's return, Adam Dutkiewicz of Killswitch Engage also filled in on drums for the last two months of the year.
 In late 2003, they would later begin touring with Killswitch Engage, Shadows Fall, and Lamb of God for MTV's Headbangers Ball United States tour.
+On October 22, 2003, it was announced Unearth had signed with Metal Blade Records.
 In the spring of 2004, Unearth was one of the opening bands on the second MTV Headbangers ball tour, they played alongside groups like Hatebreed, Damageplan & Drowning Pool.

 With Buz McGrath and new permanent drummer Mike Justian, of The Red Chord and previously post-hardcore band Hassan I Sabbah, Unearth released The Oncoming Storm through Metal Blade Records on June 29, 2004.
 The album became their first to make Billboard 200 debuting at 105, while also topping the US Heatseekers Chart.
 It was met with mixed but mostly positive reviews.
 That summer, they played at Ozzfest on the second stage.

 Unearth then went on tour once again in the Fall of 2004, this time as a headliner.
 Terror, The Black Dahlia Murder & Remembering Never all supported the band on that tour.

 In 2005, Unearth performed in the first ever Sounds of the Underground tour with numerous bands like Norma Jean, Gwar, and All That Remains.
-They also toured with Slipknot & As I Lay Dying in late 2005 in the United States.
+They also toured with Slipknot and As I Lay Dying in late 2005 in the United States.